Get Rid Of Carpet Moths: 0117 369 2709

 Larger infestations of larvae, quickly destroy your carpets, rugs, clothes and associated natural fibre textiles.
 Textile pests have a liking for a protein called Keratin.
-This protein is what animal hair and nails are made from, and is the preferred food of their larvae (pictured above).
+This protein is what animal hair and nails are made from, and is the preferred food of the moth larvae pictured above.

 What Carpets Are Most At Risk From Moths?

 Wool and wool mix Carpets are most at risk.
 This is especially true in areas of high humidity like bathrooms and shower rooms.
-Because natural fibre carpets represent a significant investment, they deserve to be well protected.
+Because natural fibre carpets represent a significant investment, your carpets deserve a high level of protection.

-In many cases only professional control methods and products can tackle and eliminate carpet moth problems effectively and very often, a variety of control methods need to be implemented together, to achieve satisfactory control quickly.
+In many cases, only professional control methods and products can tackle carpet moth problems effectively.
+Rapid control requires a variety of control methods used together.

 What Damage Can Carpet Moths Cause?

 What Damage Will Carpet Moths Cause?

-Homeowners commonly replace damaged carpets like for like, thinking the carpet was the problem, when in fact it was the moths, entering the property usually in the warm summer months, that started the infestation by laying their eggs on suitable natural products.
+Homeowners commonly replace damaged carpets like for like, thinking the carpet was the problem.
+It was, in fact, the moths, entering your property in the warm summer months, that started the infestation.
+Laying their eggs on suitable natural products.

-It’s all too easy to think that the moths are the problem, when in fact these are only part of the common carpet moths lifecycle and NOT the part that actually causes the damage to carpets etc. Your carpets get stripped bare by the carpet moth larvae.
+It’s all too easy to think moths are the problem.
+When in fact, these are only part of the carpet moths lifecycle and NOT the part causing damage to carpets etc. Carpet moth larvae will quickly strip carpets and rugs bare.

 Should I Remove The Carpet?

 In a small number of cases, replacement carpets are the only economically feasible option.

-Before you remove affected carpets and re-lay new ones, consider an insecticidal band treatment around the perimeter of the room.
+Before removing affected carpets to re-lay new ones, consider an insecticidal band treatment around the perimeter of the room.
 Band-treatments consist of residual insecticide sprayed around the edges of the room.